CLI

 In an interactive terminal without selection flags, create prompts for the project directory, whether the app is API-only, which database to use, and which integrations to add.
 A selection flag (--api, --db, or --integrations) skips the prompts, --yes forces the defaults, and non-TTY environments never see prompts.
 There is one full-stack starter; --api drops the UI shell and app pages while keeping the same architecture, and --db picks the database backend (sqlite by default).
 The CLI writes files only — see Quickstart for what the starter contains and the install, environment, migrate, and first-run steps, and Database and transactions for what each --db backend scaffolds.

-Better Auth, Drizzle persistence, and Pino are part of every starter, so passing them to --integrations is an error.
+Better Auth, Drizzle persistence, Pino, and no-op error reporting are part of every starter, so passing them to --integrations is an error.
 Integrations add external service providers on top: the provider package, peer dependencies, wiring in server/providers.ts, .env.example entries, and setup notes in docs/integrations.md.

 IntegrationAdds